stembl/stembl.github.io/_pages/portfolio0.md

 ## Introduction
 ---

-Systems Engineer with a passion for innovation.
+xyz Systems Engineer with a passion for innovation.
 More than 10 years experience in analysis, modeling, and design of complex systems from submarine sonar to servers.

 ---
 ## Design